kenklin/getdata-012-project/CodeBook.md

 - tBodyGyroMean: [Number] **mean** of all tBodyGyroMean for each activity_names/subject_ids observations
 - tBodyGyroJerkMean: [Number] **mean** of all tBodyGyroJerkMean for each activity_names/subject_ids observations

-The complete list of variables of each feature vector is available in *tidynames.txt*
+The complete list of variables for *tidydata.txt* is available in *tidynames.txt*